pkrll/Hazel/README.md

 * Swift 4.0

 #### Install with Homebrew
+**This is currently not working, as of Homebrew 2.0.0.
+Please install with Make, instead.**

 Tap into my personal repository of ``Homebrew`` formulas, and install using the ``--no-sandbox`` flag.